 The shaded motor is a special type of single-phase induction motor.

-It is extremely popular in low starting torque applications because it’s designed in several ways to develop different values of starting torque.
+It is extremely popular in low starting torque applications because its design allows it to develop different values of starting torque.
 We can find this motor in small cooling fans, in computers, inside refrigerators.

-The shade windings are additional windings that occupied in each corner of the stator poles.
-These windings don’t have any electrical connection for starting but they use induced current to produce a rotating magnetic field.
+The shade windings are additional windings that are occupied in each corner of the stator poles.
+These windings don’t have any electrical connection for starting, but they use induced current to produce a rotating magnetic field.